 Yes!
-We offer a six week course for new presenters ($110 for subscribers or students, $160 full price) and we offer a three week course for people with previous radio experience ($55 for subscribers or students, $80 full price).
+We offer a six week course for new presenters ($110 for subscribers, $160 full price) and we offer a three week course for people with previous radio experience ($55 for subscribers, $80 full price).
 You can register your interest in training here.

 If it’s on short notice, please contact the station to let someone in the office know that you can’t make it.
 If you know in advance, you could organize to do a pre-recorded show by booking in some time in studio 2 or studio 3.
 Otherwise, you could put together a music playlist which matches your program, so that the technician can program it into Playlist in lieu of your show.

 At the moment we can’t support live talkback Allan Jones style.
 Partly because we don’t particularly want to emulate anything Allan Jones does and also because we don’t have the legal resources to defend ourselves if someone jumps on the air and starts advocating drug use, people smuggling or ethnic cleansing.
 But we do love phone interviews and we encourage presenters to do phone interviews with guests who have been vetted and demonstrated that they are not drug advocates, people smugglers or ethnic cleansers.

 The best way to learn is to check out the CBAA Codes of Practice.
 Basically you can’t advocate drug use, violence, suicide, racism, etc. In terms of course language the audience should be taken into account and 2XX favours not having course language during daytime hours.
 But obviously if you tune in to one of our hiphop programs late at night, there’s a good chance that you might hear some curse words.